the-frey/cyberpunk-2019/README.md

 ### iTerm2

 If you're on mac, you might want these styles for your terminal as well.
 There's an `.itermcolors` file in this repo you can use.
-The colours might look a bit weird until you load it - that's because I use `oh-my-zsh` with the `agnoster` theme, and this file is explicitly designed to work with that theme, its modeline and git feautres.
+The colours might look a bit weird until you load it - that's because I use `oh-my-zsh` with the `agnoster` theme, and this file is explicitly designed to work with that theme, its modeline and git features.
 YMMV with other setups.

 These are based on the [VS Code Cyberpunk iTerm addon by Murderlon](https://github.com/Murderlon/cyberpunk-iterm), but rejigged and altered to fit `oh-my-zsh` and `agnoster`.